ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 drwxr-xr-x 2 ueeine ueeine 4096 Sep  3 00:12 unit1
 ```

-### Q22 — Confirm with ls -la that the extraction worked.
+## Q22 - Confirm with ls -la that the extraction worked.
 What did you find inside?

-**Answer:** Worked fine — the unit1/ folder came back with intro.txt inside it, same as it went in.
+**Answer:** Worked fine - unit1/ came back with intro.txt inside it, same as it went in.

 Command:
 ```